-$\square$ \end{definition} We note that, in many settings, querying the HVP oracle can be done at a cost comparable to querying a stochastic gradient oracle \cite{pearlmutter1994fast}.
-For instance, PyTorch provides built-in interfaces in its automatic differentiation library for computing the exact HVP/Jacobian-vector-product efficiently \cite{paszke2017automatic}.
-Moreover, one may also approximate the HVP by querying two stochastic gradient oracles via finite differences \cite{andrei2009accelerated}.
-In certain cases, such as logistic regression loss, the Hessian and Jacobian take the form of an outer product of two vectors, which can be computed efficiently.
+\end{definition} We note that, in many settings, querying an HVP oracle has a cost comparable to that of querying a stochastic gradient oracle \cite{pearlmutter1994fast}.
+For instance, PyTorch provides automatic differentiation tools for efficiently computing exact HVPs and Jacobian-vector products \cite{paszke2017automatic}.
+In cases with cost functions with explicit structure, such as logistic regression, the Hessian and Jacobian often admit simple outer-product forms and can be computed efficiently.